NextFire-N7/yuru-new-horizons/README.md

 ## Play the game

-A compiled JAR of the game is available as [pipeline](https://github.com/NextFire/yuru-new-horizons/actions) artifact.
+A compiled JAR of the game is available in [pipeline](https://github.com/NextFire/yuru-new-horizons/actions) artifacts.
 To start the game launch a terminal then execute `java -jar <path to jar>`.

 You can also play the web version of the game directly [here](https://nextfire.github.io/yuru-new-horizons/) (might be buggy).